Citizen Science Association

 - online engagement with all registrants and presenters,

-- access to recorded symposia (those streamed)
+- access to recorded sessions (those streamed)

 - access to all posters (including from in-person presenters)